carpentries-incubator/OpenRefine-humanities-lesson/_episodes/02-filter-exclude-sort.md

 >
 > > ## Solution
 > >
 > > 1.
-In the facet (left margin), click on one of the names, such as `Baiomys taylori`.
+In the facet (left margin), click on one of the names, such as `Church of England.
+Archdeaconry of Surrey`.
 Notice that when you click on the name, or hover
 > > over it, there are entries to the right for `edit` and `include`.
 > > 2.
 Click `include`.
 This will explicitly include this species, and exclude others that are not expicitly included.
 Notice that the
 > option now changes to `exclude`.
 > > 3.
-Click `include` and `exclude` on the other species (`Chaetodipus baileyi`) and notice how the two entries appear and disappear
+Click `include` and `exclude` on the other species (`Church of England.
+Archdeaconry of Worcester`) and notice how the two entries appear and disappear
 > >  from the table.
 > >
 > {: .solution}